-About 85 years ago, the Indian culinary world was affected by a new cuisine, and we got our own Indianized Chinese Foods those almost staple for every food-craving Indian.
+About 85 years ago, the Indian culinary world was affected by a new cuisine, and we got our own Indianized Chinese Foods almost a staple for every food-craving Indian.

 This Indian Chinese cuisine (also known as Indo-Chinese cuisine or “Hakka Chinese”) is the adaptation of Chinese seasoning and cooking techniques to Indian tastes through a larger offering of vegetarian dishes.